 - We also have a whole bunch of ‘CamperHelp’ videos, showing you how to use different features of your camper.
 From plugging into power, to emptying the toilet cassette, setting up the dining tables and making the beds – you’ll be a pro in no time!
 These are all available in the thl Roadtrip App for you to watch at your convenience during your trip

 - Pack your belongings into the camper and hit the road!
 Remember, don’t drive to far on your first day and make sure you have a campsite booked at a holiday park to plug into power, fully charge your battery and settle in to your camper

 Rental Agreement – you need to have this in your vehicle for the duration of your trip.

 On The Road

 Help!
-Although you are unlikely to need it, should you need assistance while you’re on road, please just check the Mighty handy vehicle information placed in your passenger door pocket.
-If you still have no luck figuring out the issue, please call our Mighty On Road crew.
-To point you in the right direction, you need to talk to one of our Mighty roadside assistance crew before visiting a service centre.
+Although you are unlikely to need it, should you need assistance while you’re on road, you can check out our series of CamperHelp “how to” videos within the thl Roadtrip App (download is a MUST!).
+If you are offline, you can also check the Mighty handy vehicle information placed in your passenger door pocket or glovebox.
+If you still have no luck figuring out the issue, please call our Mighty On-Road Care crew.

 Oops!
-If you have had an accident or there is any new damage on your vehicle you will need to complete the Accident Claim form provided in your Mighty pack, simply fill it in and sign.
+If you have had an accident or there is any new damage on your vehicle you will need to complete the Accident Claim form provided, simply fill it in and sign.
 Remember you need to call us on 0800 422 267 to let us know about any damage within 24-hours of it happening.
 When you get back to the branch just hand the completed form to a Mighty crew member.